 Today, on November 2nd, as I opened Google I was greeted by a purple "papel picado" or Mexican lacey paper flag.
 In San Miguel de Allende, Halloween or el Dia de los Muertos has become a big deal.
 Here, the ex-pat community has contributed alot of imagination and creativity into what has been an ancient tradition stemming from a blend of Christianity and paganism.

-This series of photographs emerged while traveling recently in southern Italy.
-Digging a little further into this trainscape theme I rediscovered images I took on a Metro North train between Wassaic, NY and Grand Central Station.
-Here in the Berkshires, Massachusetts however, with barely a functioning train, I've simply shot old rusty train tracks with wooden cross ties stained with tar.
-Walking along the tracks led to a defunct bridge above the Housatonic River.
+This theme of trains and train tracks emerged while traveling in southern Italy.
+As it turns out, I had embarked on"trainscapes" at various times such as my usual Metro North trip between Wassaic, NY and Grand Central Station.
+In the Berkshires, Massachusetts, with barely a functioning train, I've simply shot old rusty train tracks with their wooden cross ties stained by tar that still smells.

 For years when I'd hear the words, "Dog Days of Summer" a nostalgic image would come to mind: my old Golden retriever, Sandy, taking a nap on a sultry day under our umbrella of a white pine tree.
 As I recently learned though, "Dog Days of Summer" goes back to the Greeks' Orion the Hunter's dog star, Sirius ...

 There is something beautiful, noble and, at times, deeply poignant about many of the older women I have encountered here in Mexico over the past few years.
 I have felt privileged to photograph the señoras you will see here in various contexts, places and times of the year.
 Be it in Oaxaca to the south, Veracruz to the east or San Miguel de Allende in the heart of the country where I spend six months of the years, they have a way of drawing me in.
 Some I have come to know well; others have been chance encounters including surreptitious photo moments.
 Call them "opportunities"...